kaist-plrg/consensus-spectec/README.md

-# SpecTec-Core
+# ETH-SpecTec

-A spec programming framework.
-SpecTec was originally developed for WebAssembly (Wasm-SpecTec), then adapted/generalized for P4 (P4-SpecTec).
-SpecTec Core is a stripped down version of P4-SpecTec's algorithmic flavor, meant to serve as a base for adaptation to other languages or domains.
+ETH-SpecTec is a SpecTec implementation of the official Ethereum 2.0 Consensus Spec.
+It extends [SpecTec-Core](https://github.com/kaist-plrg/spectec-core) with support for large byte values, and includes python scripts for conversion as well as a diff-testing framework for Ethereum 2.0 clients.

 ### Installation